 SoCalGas exercised due diligence in the design, planning, and construction activities for this project to minimize or avoid costs when prudent to do so.
 As discussed above, the Project Team reviewed existing records, communicated with external stakeholders, and conducted a site walk to incorporate the site conditions in the project plan and design.

-SoCalGas grouped this site with six additional sites, Avery Parkway, Burt Road, Camino Capistrano, Dana Point, El Toro Road, and Harvard and Alton, into a single valve bundle to gain efficiencies in engineering, planning, and construction activities.
-The Project Team tracked the projects separately to more effectively track costs and streamline project closeout for individual sites.
+SoCalGas grouped this site with six additional sites, Avery Parkway, Burt Road, Camino to gain efficiencies in engineering, planning, and construction activities.
+The Project project closeout for individual sites.